OfficialPhilcomm/staticz/readme.md

-# Statics
+# Staticz
 Ruby tool allowing you to write a small website project in `haml`, `sass`, `scss` and `js`, and compile everything into static files before uploading them to a static server.
 This project takes a lot of inspiration from Ruby on Rails.

 ## Requirements
 [Ruby 3.1.0 or newer](https://www.ruby-lang.org/) (not tested on older versions)

 ## Installation
-`gem install statics`
+`gem install staticz`

 ## Usage
 ### Create new project
 Create a new project by running
 ```
-statics new [name]
+staticz new [name]
 ```

 ### Develop website
 To make development as easy as possible, you can run a dev server with
 ```
-statics server
+staticz server
 ```
 Whenever a file is saved, it will rebuild the files, so with a reload on the page you can immediately see what your changes did.

-To print out the manifest, run `statics manifest`.
+To print out the manifest, run `staticz manifest`.
 It will also tell you the resource paths, more about that in [resource paths](#resource-paths)

 #### Supported file types
 - `haml` compiles to `html`